The 5 Oldest Crypto Exchanges In The World

 Bitstamp demonstrates leadership in the crypto market, providing an easy user interface and industry-leading security since its inception.
 The exchange takes the security of user funds to a different level, providing 95% of its funds in an offline wallet.

-Today, at the time of writing, Bitstamp has a daily trading volume of $216 million.
+Today, at the time of writing, Bitstamp has a daily spot trading volume of $285M+.
 There are currently 81 coins and 178 markets available for users to choose from, which is very low.

 Unfortunately, Bitstamp only offers a traditional spot market for users to trade, making it unfit for futures traders.
 The exchange also has a limited amount of passive earning opportunities for users.
 The only passive income for users to engage in is its staking and lending platform.